suigin10/forge-neo-generation-notifier/README_en.md

 Check the following:

-* Make sure you are accessing Forge Neo via `localhost`
+- Make sure you are accessing Forge Neo via `localhost`
-* Check browser notification permissions
+- Check browser notification permissions
-* Check OS notification settings
+- Check OS notification settings
-* If using LAN access, make sure the URL is treated as a secure origin
+- If using LAN access, make sure the target URL is treated as a secure origin

 ### Notification sound does not play

 Check the following:

-* Make sure `Sound` is set to `ON`
+- Make sure `Sound` is set to `ON`
-* Make sure the browser or OS audio is not muted
+- Make sure the browser or OS audio is not muted
-* Try pressing the test notification button once
+- Try pressing the test notification button once

 Some browsers may block audio playback until the user interacts with the page.